ShizukaDonaghue/serene-meditation/README.md

 This has been resolved by adding value="Submit" to the input element.

-Image showing the "Submit" button after the fix in Firefox:
+Image showing the "Submit" button after the fix:

 <img src="docs/images/submit-button-firefox-after-fix.png" alt="Image showing the submit button in Firefox" width=130>